 Shadowing in the UW Emergency Department can be a very valuable experience.
 Emergency Medicine allows undergraduates, medical students, and external visitors the opportunity to shadow physicians in the ED.
-Generally, all observers may shadow one time with exceptions for those that arrange long-term shadowing opportunities with specific physicians or have extraordinary circumstances.
+All observers may shadow one time per academic year, with minimal exceptions for extraordinary circumstances.

 Undergraduate or External Observers

 Interested non-medical student observers should first request sponsorship by a member of the Emergency Department faculty.
 Once a faculty member agrees to sponsorship, interested observers must complete an Observer Application.

 After the interested observer submits an electronic application, faculty are asked to email the observer request to Jenna Wepfer (firstname.lastname@example.org) and Elena Dai (email@example.com) in order to begin UWHC paperwork for undergraduates and external observers.
 Please include the following information in the email: